 Accessories

-While these clamps are expensive, they offer a few unique accessories vs. the competitors that make them more useful and worth the extra upfront cost:
+While these clamps are expensive, they offer a few unique accessories vs. the competitors that make them more valuable and worth the extra upfront cost:

-- K-Body tilting adapter for wider horizontal pressure
+- K-Body tilting adapter for broader horizontal pressure

 - Framing set to hold clamps perpendicular (a MUST for four corner glue-ups)